 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on "patient info" and the keyword(s) of interest.)

-●Basics topic (see "Patient information: Sepsis in adults (The Basics)")
+●Basics topic (see "Patient education: Sepsis in adults (The Basics)")

 SUMMARY AND RECOMMENDATIONS

-•For patients with severe sepsis and septic shock that are refractory to intravenous fluid and vasopressor therapy, additional therapies, such as inotropic therapy and blood transfusions, are administered based on individual assessment.
+●For patients with sepsis who remain hypotensive despite adequate fluid resuscitation (eg, 3L in first three hours), we recommend vasopressors (Grade 1B); the preferred initial agent is norepinephrine (table 4).
+For patients who are refractory to intravenous fluid and vasopressor therapy, additional therapies, such as glucocorticoids, inotropic therapy, and blood transfusions, can be administered on an individual basis.
 We typically reserve red blood cell transfusion for patients with a hemoglobin level <7 g per deciliter.
 (See 'Additional therapies' above and "Use of vasopressors and inotropes", section on 'Choice of agent in septic shock'.)